AntonioG08/GitPrueba2/README.md

 # PruebaApp
-Repositorio de prueba para comenzar a aprender con Git y GitHub
+Testing repository used to learn more about the Git and GitHub features and updates.